wbruntra/bashgpt/README.md

 ```

 ## Configuration

-Your shell need to have the `OPENAI_API_KEY` environmental variable accessible.
-You can add this to the end of your `.bashrc` file.
+You can set the `OPENAI_API_KEY` environmental variable in your shell, for example, at the end of your `.bashrc` file.

 ```sh
 export OPENAI_API_KEY=your_api_key_here
 ```

-Replace `your_api_key_here` with your actual API key.
+If `OPENAI_API_KEY` is not set for your environment, you will be prompted to provide it.

 ## Usage

 Run the bashgpt command followed by your query without quotes:

 ```sh